winniewy-lau/J124/finalproject.md

 **Step 4: Clean the dataset**
   - freeze and bold the first row
   - look for error or anomalies
-    - There are entries of the same fire but in different counties, so we should keep them.
+    - Note that there are entries of the same fire but they are in different locations, counties or year, so we should keep them.
+    - I was hoping to find out how the duration of fires has changed over the year, but some enties do not have the extinguished date.
+So I wasn't able to do that out of this dataset alone.

 **Step 5: Think of questions for the dataset, analyze the data and find the answers**